Naples Parenting Plan Lawyers

 Florida law supports children having frequent contact with their parents to develop close and continuing relationships that foster the well being of the child.
 As a part of child custody orders, parents must reach an agreement on a parenting time plan.

 Our visitation lawyers know what is at stake when it comes to parenting time.
 To benefit from our many years of family law experience, call (239) 319-4441 today.
+With offices in Naples and Cape Coral, we serve clients in Collier County and Lee County.

 Determining Parenting Plans in Florida